Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

 \section{Findings}

-In the findings section, we dive into how the researchers we interviewed that adopted LLMs into their qualitative research processes, we identify the main risks and concerns they raised, and conclude by outlining the fundamental philosophical tensions that arise in considering how qualitative work may be combined with LLMs.
+In these findings, we outline how the researchers we interviewed adopted LLMs into qualitative research, identifying their main risks and concerns, then concluding by reflecting on the fundamental philosophical tensions raised.